Top to random shuffles on colored permutations: Introduction

 The outline of this paper is as follows.
-In section 2, we study basic properties of ${\bf B}_k$ and derive a formula expressing the powers of ${\bf B}_k$ in terms of orthogonal idempotents, from which we can compute the eigenvalues and corresponding eigenspaces of the left-regular representation of ${\bf B}_1$ explicitly.
+In section 2, we study basic properties of ${\bf B}_k$ and derive a formula expressing the powers of ${\bf B}_k$ in terms of orthogonal idempotents, from which we can compute the eigenvalues and corresponding eigenspaces of the left regular representation of ${\bf B}_1$ explicitly.
 In section 3, we derive a formula computing the total variance distance beween the probability distribution of the repeated top to random shuffles and the uniform distribution.
 It then follows that the mixing time is in the order of $n \log n$.
-In section 4, we further estimate this TV distance using the asymptotic formula for the Stirling numbers of the second kind \cite{Menon}, yielding a cutoff statement.
+In section 4, we further estimate this total variation distance using the asymptotic formula for the Stirling numbers of the second kind \cite{Menon}, yielding a cut off statement.
+In Appendix, we provide proofs for some elementary facts for completeness.